Best Vibe Coding Tools for Claude Code and Codex Users (2026)

 Nimbalyst provides 7+ visual editors in one workspace: WYSIWYG markdown for specs and planning docs, Monaco code editor, CSV spreadsheet editor, a UI mockup tool (MockupLM) for designing interfaces, Excalidraw for diagrams, a data model / ERD editor, and Mermaid diagram support.
 Every editor type shows inline red/green diffs — not just code files, but markdown, mockups, and diagrams too.

 The session kanban board lets you run and manage multiple Claude Code sessions simultaneously.
-Each session gets its own git worktree for isolation, so agents working in parallel never step on each other.
+Any session can opt into its own git worktree with one click, so when you want isolation, agents working in parallel never step on each other.
 You see all your active sessions, their status, and their changes in one view.

 It also includes a built-in task tracker, git integration, and terminal access.
 The desktop app runs on Mac, Windows, and Linux, with an iOS companion app for reviewing work on the go.
 It is free for individuals.